tensorflow/docs/site/en/api_docs/python/tf/train/Checkpoint.md

     sanity checking in library code where objects may exist in the checkpoint which haven't been created in Python and some Python objects may not have a checkpointed value.

+* `expect_partial()`: Silence warnings about incomplete checkpoint restores.
+Warnings are otherwise printed for unused parts of the checkpoint file or object when the `Checkpoint` object is deleted (often at program shutdown).

 * `initialize_or_restore(session=None)`:
     When graph building, runs variable initializers if `save_path` is